news-ai/NewsAI/blog/content/how-to-manage-columns.md

 date = "2016-11-12T11:00:00+07:00"
 draft = false
-title = "How to: Manage columns in your media lists!"
+title = "How to: Manage columns in your media lists!" description = "A guide on how you can manage columns in your media lists on our platform."

 author_name = "Julie Pan"
 author_twitter = "julie_panda"